top of page

 Dedicated Funding

-Use of Cultural Access funds is dictated by Washington State legislation.
-Funds are specific to the purpose of supporting nonprofit organizations who provide active public and school programming.
+Use of Cultural Access funds is dictated by Washington State legislation (RCW 36.160).
+Funds are specific to the purpose of supporting nonprofit organizations who have been functioning for at least three years, hold 501-c-3 tax status, and who provide public and school programming.

 Painting Wall